mlange-42/modo/docs/docs/src/guide/config.md

 # Directories to scan for templates to overwrite builtin templates.
 templates: []

-# Bash commands to run before build as well as test.
+# Bash scripts to run before build as well as test.
 pre-run:
   - |
     echo Running 'mojo doc'...